-When it comes to corner blocks, everybody has an opinion on whether you should build on one or not.
-Usually these opinions are based on personal experience, but if you haven’t ever lived on a corner block yourself, it can be confusing to know who to listen to.
+When it comes to the pros & cons of building on a corner block everybody has an opinion on whether you should build on one or not.
+Usually, these opinions are based on personal experience, but if you haven’t ever lived on a corner block yourself, it can be confusing to know who to listen to.

 Like every block of land, there are pros and cons to building on a corner block, so before you make any big decisions it is worth investigating further.